-Winning two DMA awards back in 2009, I thought I’d give a quick insight into how the animation effects in this piece were achieved.
+Winning two DMA awards back in 2009, I thought I’d give some insight into how the animation effects in this piece were achieved.

-I worked with Scott Bedford on this site for Carlson Marketing, for the Lurpak ‘Breakfast’ campaign.
-I created all the animation prototypes for the various effects used throughout the site, some of which can be seen here.
-I’m most proud of the crumbs animation and the code-generated interactive steam effect – as you’ll see in the video below.
+I created this microsite for the Lurpak ‘Breakfast’ campaign with the guys at Carlson/Amia.
+I created all the animation prototypes for the various effects used throughout, some of which can be seen here.

 - Other animation.
-Uses a combination TweenMax, maths and frame-by-frame, e.g. pancakes, bedroom door
+Uses a combination TweenMax, maths and frame-by-frame, e.g. pancakes, bedroom door.